andrecrjr/bananominer-watch/readme.md

-# Introduction to BananoMiner Watch V1.2.1
+# Introduction to BananoMiner Watch V1.2.1 (soon to be V1.2.1.1)

 ![](./assets/mine-intro.png)